 CALIFORNIA HIGH-SPEED RAIL AND CALTRAIN ELECTRIFICATION:

 THE BLENDED OPERATIONS PROJECT

-In early 2012, the California High–Speed Rail Authority’s (CHSRA) 2012 Business Plan embraced a blended operations approach for the system and, most importantly, identified Caltrain as a recipient of early funding available from the state Prop 1A high-speed rail bond funds.
+In early 2012, the California High-Speed Rail Authority’s (CHSRA) 2012 Business Plan embraced a blended operations approach for the system and, most importantly, identified Caltrain as a recipient of early funding available from the state Prop 1A high-speed rail bond funds.
 Under this structure, Caltrain and the CHSRA will share the infrastructure from San Francisco to San Jose, staying within the existing right-of-way.
 Electrification of the peninsula rail corridor is a necessary investment to support the blended Caltrain and high-speed rail system.
 In the short-term, electrification will bring more commuter service to our region in a quieter and greener way.
-For the long-term, electrification prepares the corridor to receive the high-speed rail system, which will provide a one-seat ride from downtown San Francisco to Los Angeles.
+For the long term, electrification prepares the corridor to accommodate the high-speed rail system, which will provide a one-seat ride from downtown San Francisco to Los Angeles.